 |Wetheral Priory Gatehouse|

 A suggested short walk, visiting the majority of local attractions, leads from the village green past the village shop to the pretty railway station.
-Detour across the impressive railway viaduct, high above the River Eden giving good views.
+Detour across the impressive railway viaduct, high above the River Eden, giving good views.
 Return to the station and down the 99 steps to the river.
-Walk upstream to the Eden Benchmark bench sculpture, continuing past the imposing Corby Castle with its cascading waterfall on the opposite side of the river.
-Continue through woodland to St Constantineís caves, hewn out of the sandstone rock, overlooking the river.
+Turn right along the lane and soon a footpath on the right takes you to the attractive Holy Trinity Church.
+Back towards the river another footpath leads upstream to the Eden Benchmark bench sculpture and continues past the imposing Corby Castle with its cascading waterfall on the opposite side of the river.
+Continue to Wetheral Woods and St Constantineís caves, hewn out of the sandstone rock, overlooking the river.
 Head back across the fields to visit Wetheral Priory Gatehouse, the only remaining part of the historic Wetheral Priory.
 Continue along the lane and return to the village green.

 Travelling:Return back along the B6263 a very short distance and take the left turn towards Scotby.
 Continue approx 1.7 miles to enter the village of Scotby at a T junction with the village shop ahead.
 Turn right towards Carlisle and pass the village church on the right.
 Continue through the village for approx 0.6 miles to a T junction with the A69 and turn left.
 Shortly, meet a large roundabout over the M6 motorway (M6 junction 43) and take the second exit on the A69 which soon enters Carlisle.
 Continue straight ahead at the Tesco traffic lights, straight ahead at the next traffic lights and continue for approx 0.5 miles to pass Carlisle United football ground and shop on the right.
 Shortly beyond, get in the right lane at the traffic lights and turn right, towards 'A595 West'.
-Continue approx 0.5 miles to another junction with traffic lights and turn right, 'A7 North'.
-Soon approach Hardwicke Circus roundabout and take the first exit, 'A595 West'.
-Carlisle Castle is ahead on the right and the car park is just beyond but with no right turn you need to continue approx 0.3 miles to a roundabout and double back to Devonshire Walk car park turning on the left.
+Continue approx 0.5 miles to another junction with traffic lights and turn right, ĎA595 Westí.
+Soon approach Hardwicke Circus roundabout and take the first exit, still 'A595 West'.
+Carlisle Castle is ahead on the right and the car park is just beyond but with no right turn you need to continue approx 0.3 miles to a roundabout and double back to Castle car park turning on the left, immediately before a footbridge over the road.